jumpinjackie/mapguide-fdo-build-windows/README.md

    *  Generates a `mapguide_40_revision.txt` containing the SVN HEAD revision number.
 This file is needed for next step
  8. Run MG build: `mapguide_rel.bat`

+## Limitations

+Debug and Release builds of MapGuide cannot be made simultaneously.
+If you need both Debug and Release builds, you need to do it one at a time.

 ## Steps (tldr, powershell)

 ```powershell